 Initial and subsequent lump sum payments for units can be made by using the Bill Payment facility in your bank's internet or phone banking facility or by cheque.
-Further details for making these payments can be found on the Application Form at the back of the PDS (for initial payments) and on the Additional Contributions Form (for subsequent lump sum payments).
+Further details for making these payments can be found on the Application Form at the back of the PDS (for initial payments) and on the Additional Contributions Form (for subsequent lump sum payments), or by contacting us.

 Regular payments can only be made by direct debit.
-To make a regular payment fill out a direct debit form for each investment account, included at the end of the PDS, and send it to:
+To make a regular payment fill out a direct debit form for each investment account, included at the end of the PDS, or obtained by contacing us, and send it to: